What Bank-Grade Key Management Teaches You About Agent Eval Harnesses

 retry_after_s: int | None = None

 The LLM can reason about status: rate_limited → wait.
-It cannot reason about a half-cooked exception trace.
+It cannot reason reliably about an unstructured exception trace.

 3. Dual control for high-stakes actions

-Agent parallel: any action with financial, legal, or customer-facing impact must go through a human-in-the-loop checkpoint OR a deterministic validator agent — not the same agent that proposed it.
-This is the single biggest gap in enterprise agent deployments I audit.
-Teams ship agents that auto-send email, auto-commit code, auto-file tickets without a second signature.
+Agent parallel: I treat any action with financial, legal, or customer-facing impact as requiring a human-in-the-loop checkpoint or a separate validation agent with fixed rules — not the same agent that proposed it.
+I often see this gap in enterprise agent deployments.
+Teams ship agents that auto-send email, auto-commit code, or auto-file tickets without a second signature.

-LangGraph's interrupt primitive is the mechanism.
-Use it on: external communications, writes to systems of record, anything reversible only by apology.
+LangGraph's interrupt primitive is the mechanism I use.
+I use it for external communications, writes to systems of record, and anything that affects external systems or customer-visible state.

 4. Audit trails as evidence, not logs

-Banking: every action produces evidence that would hold up in a regulator's office.
-That means signed, timestamped, tamper-evident — not just "we have logs".
+Banking: every action produces evidence that would be useful in a regulator review.
+That means signed, timestamped, and tamper-evident — not just "there are logs".

-Agent parallel: your eval harness and your production trace store are the same artifact, rotated through time.
-Every agent run should write: input, prompt template hash, model name + version, tool invocations with arguments and returns, final output, and a chain-of-custody timestamp.
-OpenTelemetry + LangSmith is adequate.
-A postgres table with jsonb columns and an append-only constraint is adequate.
-Grep over transcripts in Slack is not.
+Agent parallel: I want the eval harness and the production trace store to share the same schema and evidence model over time.
+I want every agent run to write: input, prompt template hash, model name + version, tool invocations with arguments and returns, final output, and a chain-of-custody timestamp.
+I have used OpenTelemetry + LangSmith in some teams as a workable baseline.
+I have also found a Postgres table with jsonb columns and an append-only constraint workable in narrower setups.
+I do not treat Slack transcripts as a reliable evidence store.

-Why it matters: regressions in LLM systems are almost always invisible in aggregate metrics but obvious in specific traces.
-Without replayable evidence you diagnose by vibe.
+Why it matters: regressions in LLM systems can be hard to see in aggregate metrics but visible in specific traces.
+Without replayable evidence, I am left with guesswork during diagnosis.

 5. Recovery playbooks for failure, not just success